 Many of you have asked for a basic style guide that tells you exactly what to go out and buy – here it is, written by Radical.
-Radical’s THE style guy on my forums and absolutely knows his stuff; this is a great beginner’s guide.
+Radical’s THE style coach in my coaching program and absolutely knows his stuff; this is a great beginner’s guide.
 I’ve also added my own thoughts throughout.
 I wanna see you guys taking action and implementing his advice; improving your style has a massive effect on getting laid, on how your friends, family and colleagues treat you, and how the world in general sees you.
 So no excuses; improve your damn style.

 The Aim of this Article

 My goal for this article is to give a newbie the key points for dressing in a style that will get you noticed by girls and give you the best chance of getting laid.

 If you do what we tell you to do here, you will have a low chance of being turned down on dates or on approach because of how you are dressed.

 Along with general advice, I will also lay out an outfit for you to buy so you won’t have to second guess your options, as many newbies are prone to do.

 Why do you need good style?

 Dating is a numbers game and men with bad style are KILLING their odds in this numbers game.

 We see it all the time from guys who rock up to the forums wanting to start their self-improvement journey.
 They have their fitness and bodies in check, some of them are socially free and able to approach girls at will…. but their style is utter trash.

 With online dating we talk about how it is in essence a marketing exercise, a case of presenting yourself in the best light possible so you get more likes and can talk to more girls.
 Adopting great style is that process, but in real life.
 Take your presentation seriously and girls will take you more seriously as an option.